micrometer-metrics/micrometer/CONTRIBUTING.md

 Micrometer targets Java 8 but requires JDK 11 or later to build.
 If you are not running Gradle with JDK 11 or later and Gradle cannot detect an existing JDK 17 installation, it will download one.
-If you want to build the reference docs, you need to use JDK 17 or later.
+If you want to build the reference docs or benchmarks, you need to use JDK 17 or later.

 The Gradle wrapper is provided and should be used for building with a consistent version of Gradle.